finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 <img src="/img/forecasting/data/forecast-granularity.png" style="margin: auto;" alt="A chart explaining granularity of cloud forecasting">

-- There is no one size fits all when it comes to forecast granularity although more mature practices generally forecast at a lower level of granularity.
+- There is no one-size-fits-all when it comes to forecast granularity although more mature practices generally forecast at a lower level of granularity.

 <img src="/img/forecasting/data/forecast-info.png" style="margin: auto;" alt="A chart showing where respondents gather info to create cloud forecasts">